2014-2015 Undergraduate & Graduate Catalog

 For additional information about opportunities your college offers, please refer to the College of Health Professions section in this catalog.

 Physician assistants (PAs) are valued members of the health care team.
-PAs are currently certified and licensed in the United States by delegation or regulatory authority.
-Working in collaboration with doctors of allopathic medicine and/or doctors of osteopathic medicine, PAs obtain medical histories, perform physical examinations, establish diagnoses, treat illnesses, provide patient education, counsel patients, assist in surgery, dictate proper treatment orders, and interpret laboratory/diagnostic studies.
-In all 50 states, as well as the District of Columbia and Guam, laws are in place that authorize PAs to prescribe medications or transmit orders for dispensing medication, including controlled substances.
+PAs are currently licensed in all 50 of the United States by delegation or regulatory authority.
+Working under the supervision of doctors of allopathic medicine and/or doctors of osteopathic medicine, PAs obtain medical histories, perform physical examinations, establish diagnoses, treat illnesses, provide patient education, counsel patients, assist in surgery, dictate proper treatment orders, and interpret laboratory/diagnostic studies.
+In all 50 states, as well as the District of Columbia and Guam, laws are in place which authorize PAs to prescribe medication or transmit orders for dispensing medication including controlled substances.
 Educated in the medical model, PAs have close working relationships with physicians and the other members of the health care team.
 PAs see many of the same types of patients and perform many of the same tasks as physicians.
-The responsibilities of PAs depend upon a number of factors, including state laws and regulations, years of experience and training, and the setting in which the PA practices.
-These factors all comprise a PA's scope of practice.
+The responsibilities of PAs depend upon a number of factors, including state laws and regulations, years of experience and training, and the setting in which the PAs practice.
+These factors all comprise a physician assistant's scope of practice.

 Grand Valley Physician Assistant Studies

 Grand Valley State University (GVSU) established its physician assistant studies (PAS) program in the 1990s, accepting its first class for entry in 1995 and graduating the inaugural class into the profession in 1998.
 The program awards the degree Master of Physician Assistant Studies (M.P.A.S.) following completion of a 28-month (7 semesters) curriculum of professional studies.